BELFAST: Where to Stay | Where to Eat | What to Do | Day Trips

 Day Trips from Belfast

 Giant’s Causeway.
 We did a day trip from Belfast to Giant’s Causeway with Paddy Wagon Tours.
 The first stop of the tour was “the dark hedges” as seen in the Game of Thrones.
-I don’t want the game of thrones, so to me they were just some cool looking trees.
+I don’t watch the game of thrones, so to me they were just some cool looking trees.
 Next we stopped at the Carrick-a-Rede rope bridge.
 You can pay to cross the bridge, but we didn’t.
 We just went for an easy hike around the area and enjoyed the views, you can actually see Scotland from here.
 Next stop: Giant’s Causeway!
 This was actually one of my favorite sites in Northern Ireland/Ireland because it was like nothing I had ever seen before.
 It is the result of an ancient volcanic eruption that left behind over 40,000 interlocking hexagonal basalt columns.
 Aka it is really cool rocks.
 It’s up to you if you want to stay on the “beaten path” and admire from afar, or if you want to climb on the rocks and adventure around.
 I chose the later, so just make sure you wear proper shoes so you don’t fall.
 The tourist center here has a little café where you can get soups and sandwiches, and also an education area where you can learn about the rocks and more about Northern Ireland.